 Alexander has worked regularly for the Royal Opera House, Covent Garden, and in addition to conducting performances of the Nutcracker for the Royal Ballet there, he has toured with the company to the Mariinsky and Bolshoi Theatres in Russia, the Metropolitan Opera, Kennedy Centre and elsewhere in the USA, as well as to Japan, Singapore, Korea and Turkey.

-He has been the Music Director of productions of Swan Lake for the the Finnish National Ballet and the Nutracker for the Norwegian National Ballet and conducted Cinderella for Scottish Ballet and Romeo and Juliet for Northern Ballet Theatre.
+He has been the Music Director for productions of Swan Lake for the Finnish National Ballet and the Nutracker for the Norwegian National Ballet as well as conducting Cinderella for Scottish Ballet and Romeo and Juliet for Northern Ballet Theatre.

-He was given the privilege of conducting the first ever production of an opera by Benjamin Britten staged in Turkey, The Turn of the Screw for the Istanbul State Opera in 2011, along with the first production of Julian Grant’s new opera Prophet and Loss for Oundle International Festival.
+He was given the privilege of conducting the first ever production of an opera by Benjamin Britten to be staged in Turkey, The Turn of the Screw for Istanbul State Opera in 2011, along with the first production of Julian Grant’s new opera Prophet and Loss for Oundle International Festival.